adj59-dev/adj59-dev.github.io/_posts/2025-08-19-reading-nielsen-and-chuang:-chapter-3.md

 **Problem 3.3**

 For this problem we are asked to prove that for any computable function $f(.)$ there is a Fractran program which when started with $2^n$ reaches $2^{f(n)}$ without going through any intermediate powers of 2.
-There is an example in the book on page 169 of using Fractran, it is also discussed by Conway in FRACTRAN: https://www.cs.unc.edu/~stotts/COMP210-s23/madMath/Conway87.pdf
+There is an example in the book on page 169 of using Fractran, it is also discussed by Conway in [FRACTRAN: A SIMPLE UNIVERSAL PROGRAMMING LANGUAGE FOR ARITHMETIC](https://www.cs.unc.edu/~stotts/COMP210-s23/madMath/Conway87.pdf).

 <details style="margin-bottom: 20px;" markdown="1">
 <summary>Solution</summary>